Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Theory

 We calculate the superfluid weight (superfluid stiffness) tensor $D_s = D_{geom} + D_{conv}$, including both the conventional contribution $D_{conv}$, proportional to the band dispersion, and the geometric one $D_{geom}$, arising from the quantum geometry of the bands~\cite{peotta:2015,Huhtinen2022}.
 To simplify the computations, we utilize the zero-temperature formula for the superfluid weight which assumes uniform pairing~\cite{Liang2017} ($i,j$ are the Cartesian coordinates $x,y,z$):

 Here $ \epsilon_m$ is the energy dispersion shifted by the Fermi level, and it is a function of momentum $ \mathbf{k}$ with $m$ as the band index.
 The energy dispersions as well as the Bloch functions $|m\rangle$ and their derivatives are obtained by DFT.
-The superconducting gap is set to 2 meV.
+The superconducting gap $\Delta$ is estimated from the experimental $T_c$ via the BCS relation $\Delta \simeq 1.76~T_c$, which gives $\Delta = 0.106$~meV for the Y and $0.147$~meV for the Lu compound.
+The values for the superfluid weight components are summarized in \cref{tab:summary:sw}.
 Our calculations reveal that the superfluid weight in these compounds is dominated by the conventional contribution.
 This is expected given the dispersive nature of bands near the Fermi level and that quantum geometric contributions become significant only when the pairing gap is comparable to or exceeds the bandwidth, which is not the case here.
-Note that the gap value used, 2 meV, is larger than what could be estimated from the experimental $T_c$ via the BCS relation $\Delta \simeq 1.76 T_c$ (which gives $\Delta = 0.106$meV for the Y and $0.147$meV for the Lu compound), but we have checked that the calculation gives a good estimate for the conventional contribution since it does not depend strongly on the gap.
-The geometric contribution is overestimated, which however does not change the conclusion that the conventional one dominates.
-The values for the superfluid weight components are summarized in \cref{tab:summary:sw}.
+The conventional contribution is essentially insensitive to the value of the gap, as it is dominated by the band dispersion near the Fermi level rather than the magnitude of the pairing scale.
+In contrast, the geometric contribution exhibits a strong dependence on the superconducting gap.
+Increasing the gap to 2~meV enhances the geometric term by approximately two orders of magnitude.
+Nevertheless, the geometric contribution remains negligible compared to the conventional term.